geddy/geddy/README.md

 ### Model properties

-Some Geddy generators (resource, scaffold, and model) have an argument that takes a list of model properties.
+Some Nails generators (resource, scaffold, and model) have an argument that takes a list of model properties.
 Here's an example of a resource with some properties:

 ```
-geddy resource user name admin:boolean lastLogin:datetime
+nails resource user name admin:boolean lastLogin:datetime
 ```

 Each of these items include a name and an optional type.
 If there's no type given, it will default to string.
-The list of supported types are listed in the [model](https://github.com/mde/geddy/wiki/Models) documentation.
+The list of supported types are listed in the [model](https://github.com/mde/nails/wiki/Models) documentation.
 If no id property is given, then a default id property will be created with the type of string.

 You can also use custom default properties:
 ```
-geddy resource user name:default admin:boolean
+nails resource user name:default admin:boolean
 ```
 The above example will use the property `name`(string) to display the items in the views instead of the default ID property.
 This way when generating scaffolds, it will look better out of the box.